Federal Explainer

 Patrick Orsagos/AP

-Before releasing the revised regulation, the U.S. Department of Education already interpreted Title IX to prohibit discrimination based on sexuality and gender identity, based on a 2020 Supreme Court ruling in Bostock v.
+Before releasing the revised regulation, the U.S. Department of Education under Biden had already interpreted Title IX to prohibit discrimination based on sexuality and gender identity, based on a 2020 Supreme Court ruling in Bostock v.
 Clayton County, Ga., that found that federal employment law prohibits discrimination based on gender identity and sexuality.
-However, the new rule makes that explicit under Title IX without room for interpretation.
+The official rule made that explicit under Title IX without room for interpretation.

-The change has set off a flurry of lawsuits against the Education Department from at least 26 Republican-led states, conservative advocacy organizations, and some school districts that argue, among other points, that the rule violates women’s rights.
-By allowing nonbinary and transgender people to benefit from Title IX protections, the lawsuits, argue the department is stripping away protections from cisgender women.
-In addition to the lawsuits, some Republican-led states have instructed school districts not to adhere to the revised regulation.
+The change, however, set off a flurry of lawsuits against the Education Department from 26 Republican-led states, conservative advocacy organizations, and some school districts that argued, among other points, that the rule violated women’s rights.
+By allowing nonbinary and transgender people to benefit from Title IX protections, the lawsuits argued, the department was stripping away protections from cisgender women.

-Regardless of what happens, educators can bet on changes to Title IX.
+While the scope of Title IX for the time being is clear, educators can still bet on changes to Title IX as the Trump administration formalizes its policies.
 Read on for more on the background of Title IX, misconceptions about the law, its day-to-day application in schools, and how it’s enforced.

 What is Title IX?